KealanMcCormack/DDD-Secure-Software/README.md

 Lukas

 *To do*
-1. Validate the input data provided by the users during registration (e.g., wrong PPS number) and in the forum to avoid XSS.
 2. Apply Content Security policy to avoid XSS.
 - Added anti xss to security policy, still needs fix in jsp